Tensor-based quantum phase difference estimation for large-scale demonstration: Unitary compression

 To get the optimal gate in the actual implementation, we first contract all of the tensors except for the target gate and obtain a four-leg tensor $G'^{\dagger}$ in the left and right top panels of Fig.~\ref{fig: UnitaryCompression_3column.pdf}(b).
 As in the right bottom panel of Fig.~\ref{fig: UnitaryCompression_3column.pdf}(b), the SVD is executed for $G'$, i.e., $G'=USV^{\dagger}$.
 Then, we obtain the optimal gate $G_{\mathrm{opt}}=UV^{\dagger}$ by replacing $S$ to identity.
 This optimization is performed for each gate.
 As shown in Fig.~\ref{fig: UnitaryCompression_3column.pdf}(c), gate optimization is performed in the order of sweeping up and down the zigzag path from left to right.
 The initial gate was prepared by QR decomposition of the identity operator plus a small random unitary operator.
-The number of sweeps was 1,000 for the Hubbard models and 10,000 for hexatriene and octatetraene.
+The number of sweeps was 1,000 for the Hubbard models and 10,000 for linear polyenes.
 To reduce the number of contractions, the upper and lower portions of the target gate are stored as an environmental tensor (red) and used as needed as in Fig.~\ref{fig: UnitaryCompression_3column.pdf}(d), and the cost of contracting the tensor network is $\order{\chi d_{\mathrm{evol}} 2^{4+2\ceil{d_{\mathrm{evol}}/2}}+\chi^2 2^{2+2\ceil{d_{\mathrm{evol}}/2}}}$, where $\chi$ is the maximum bond dimension in $U_{\mathrm{ref}}^{\dagger}$~\cite{Causer2024-wd}.
 Note that in this study, when creating the $U_{\mathrm{ref}}^{\dagger}$ in Fig.~\ref{fig: UnitaryCompression_3column.pdf}(a), we reduce the computational cost by calculating the time evolution operators by excluding the identity operators from the tensor product of Pauli operators in a Hamiltonian.
 Specifically, as in the example of Fig.~\ref{fig: UnitaryCompression_3column.pdf}(e), the following procedure is repeated for each term of the Hamiltonian; collecting only the Pauli $X, Y$, and $Z$ operators, performing time evolution operations, restoring them to their initial MPO sites using SVD, converting them to MPO by sweeping, and multiplying the created MPO by the original MPO to make a new original MPO.
+Thus, the cost of SVD is exponentially dependent on the locality of a Pauli term, rather than $N$.
+In addition, this exponential increase could be avoided by decomposing the collected exponential operator into local controlled-NOT and one-qubit gates.
 The initial original MPO is identity, $c$ is a coefficient in the term, and $\Delta \tau = \Delta t/200$ in our case of second-order Trotter approximation.

 To execute the unitary compression of $U_{\mathrm{prep}}$, we need to prepare $\ket{\mathrm{MPS}}=\frac{1}{\sqrt{2}}(\ket{0}\ket{\psi_{\mathrm{g}}}+\ket{1}\ket{\psi_{\mathrm{ex}}})$.
 We calculate $\ket{\psi_{\mathrm{g}}}$ by the DMRG, and $\ket{\psi_{\mathrm{g}}}$ is an MPS as